 Table 9-65 (Reassociation Response frame body) if the frame is a Reassociation Response frame.

-is subject to inheritance rules defined in 35.3.2.3.1 (Inheritance in the per-STA profile of Basic Multi-Link element) and exceptions specified in [7881]35.3.2.1 (General).
+is subject to inheritance rules defined in 35.3.2.3.1 (Inheritance in the per-STA profile of Basic Multi-Link element) and exceptions specified in [7881]35.3.2.3 (Elements not carried in a per-STA profile).

-does not include the Timestamp field, Beacon Interval field, AID field, SSID element, [7881]TIM ele ment, and BSS Max Idle Period element.
+does not include the Timestamp field, Beacon Interval field, AID field, SSID element, [7881]and BSS Max Idle Period element.

 If the reporting STA is a non-AP STA, the STA Profile field corresponding to the reported non-AP STA: